yossef-elmahdy/technical-assessment/README.md

 ## Partitioning and Indexing
 You will find the partitioning and indexing strategy in this [section](https://github.com/yossef-elmahdy/technical-assessment/tree/main/partitioning-indexing)

+## Quality and Version Management
+You will find the quality and version management strategies in this [section](https://github.com/yossef-elmahdy/technical-assessment/tree/main/quality-versioning-management)

 ## Project Investigation and dig-deep
 You can find my sandbox **Jupyter Notebooks** on `jupyter-data` directory that contains investigations and what I was thinking and executing before building final scripts